gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Caching dependency metadata in memory
+### dependencies are checked once per build, now that dependency metadata is cached in memory

-Local-repo dependencies and expired snapshots are not loaded from the repository with each resolve.
+Local-repo dependencies and expired snapshots are no longer loaded from the repository with each resolve.
-During a single build, a resolved dependency is not loaded again from the repository.
+During a single build, a resolved dependency is loaded from a given repository once (regardless of how many subprojects or configurations the build has).
 For more details, please refer to the section of 'Faster Gradle builds' that describes the in-memory dependency metadata cache.

 ### Incubating JaCoCo plugin changes